JonasSinjan/DESY-Summer-Project-2019/README.md

 # DESY

-Initial Files for Summer Student 2019 at DESY Zeuthen Campus. // Working in the Astroparticle Physics Group led by Prof. Huirong Yan. //
+Code files for Summer Student 2019 at DESY Zeuthen Campus. // Working in the Astroparticle Physics Group led by Prof. Huirong Yan. //
 Supervisor: Dr. Kirit Makwana //